ManishaJhunjhunwala/Banana-DQN-NavigationDRLND/README.md

 The results from the DQN were impressive.
 It easily achieved an average score of 13 pretty easily in 491 episodes.

 Episode 100	Average Score: 0.99

 Episode 200	Average Score: 5.11

 Episode 300	Average Score: 8.40

 Episode 400	Average Score: 10.18

 Episode 500	Average Score: 11.54

 Episode 587	Average Score: 13.06

 Environment solved in 587 episodes!
 Average Score: 13.06

 ![](output_graph.png)
 Place the file in the directory of GitHub repository files.

-Environement is considered solved if average of 100 episodes is more than 13.
+Environment is considered solved if average of 100 episodes is more than 13.
 Running a script is not a problem.
 Just execute it in sequential order.